Artist

 How much does Arctic Monkeys make in a year?

-Arctic Monkeys is modeled at $2.8M-$9.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Arctic Monkeys is estimated at $2.8M-$9.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Arctic Monkeys still make money?